Houston Christian Huskies: History

-With the inception of the athletics program at the university in 1960 until 1990 the Huskies were a part of the NCAA.
+From the inception of the athletics program at the university in 1963 until 1965, the then-Spartans competed as a junior college independent.
+Houston Baptist College became a four-year university in fall 1965 and their mascot was changed to the Huskies.
+The Huskies were members of the NCAA College Division from 1969 until 1973 when the NCAA restructured their divisions into Divisions I, II, and III.
+The Huskies were an NCAA Division I team from 1973-1990.
 After playing for seventeen years as a member of the NAIA, the Huskies began play as an NCAA Division I team again in 2007 and became a full member of the NCAA for the 2011–12 academic year.

 After one year of independent status in the NCAA, HCU joined the Great West Conference, and began play as a member in 2008 for all sports but basketball, baseball, softball, volleyball, and women's soccer.
 These teams remained independent until the 2009–2010 season when they joined the other HCU teams.
 Men's soccer joined the Mountain Pacific Sports Federation since the Great West did not sponsor the sport.